Scroll down to learn more about each of member of the YTC staff

 Rene was born and raised in La Romana, the third largest city in the Dominican Republic.
 He began playing tennis at the age of 10 when he was a ball boy and junior pro at the Casa de Campo Hotel.
 He graduated high school in the DR in 1989 and then came to America, where he received a scholarship to Ramapo College in Mahwah, NJ.
 At Ramapo College Rene studied literature, tutored his fellow students in Spanish, and was a dedicated member of the division 2 tennis team there.
 Rene is a USPTA certificate and a certified cardio tennis trainer.
 He has been working as a Tennis Professional at Yonkers Tennis Center since 2010.
 His favorite aspects of working at YTC include the company's participation in community programs, and he loves that he is given the opportunity to teach others.
 Rene's passions off the court are mostly literary in nature—writing, reading and books.
 In fact, he is working on his third book having published two books of poetry in both English and Spanish.

 "I encourage fighting for what you desire and believe, and doing it through God, because nothing great comes easy and with God everything is possible."

-We are pleased to welcome Coach Tobi to YTC.
-He heralds from Austria and is currently in his senior season at St Thomas Aquinas College.
+Coach Tobi hails from Austria and is currently doing his Masters in Sports Management at St Thomas Aquinas College.

 Highlights of his playing career so far: